 As one of the world's largest and most reliable sources of comparable statistical, economic and social data, there are few areas of government activity that are not addressed in some way by one of the OECD's Committees.
 National delegates use OLIS to interact with the Secretariat in preparation for Committee meetings.
-Other policymakers use the service to research the OECD information banks - including publications, statistics, document archive and committee work-in-progress.

 The success the Committee Information Service has achieved is reflected in the results of a recent survey of national officials who reported: “OLIS is useful for my work” (98% of responses) and “It facilitates my interaction with the OECD” (90% of responses).
 Officials who don't use OLIS therefore miss out on access to a unique information resource that can only add value to their national policy work.